COV&R 2017 Annual Meeting: Identity and Rivalry

 The abortion debate often feels stale because the focus is too narrowly drawn, leading the conversation into dead ends.
 Widening the perspective and offering new avenues through which to think about this contentious topic, Jesus v.
 Abortion is a model for engaging culture thoughtfully and rigorously from a theological perspective.

-AAR launch of René Girard and Raymund Schwager:
+René Girard and Raymund Schwager:

 From the reception at the meeting of the American Association of Religion in November celebrating publication of the English translation of the Girard-Schwager correspondence, reviewed in Bulletin 50, left to right: Sandor Goodhart, Joel Hodge, Jessica Tackett (Bloomsbury), Chris Fleming and Sheelah Treflé Hidden (translators), and Scott Cowdell (with beer).
 Matthias Moosbrugger was also part of the editorial team, with Scott, Chris, and Joel, but was unable to be present.